Study Abroad Program Overview

 Go to the Participants section to see current or past calendars.

 mid-August to late November

 Extension of participation to other EAP programs in Australia is not an option.

 You will be assigned to a homestay with an Australian family.
-During field activities you will live in a field station.
+During field activities you will be accommodated in field stations.